 This cheesecake should be stored in the refrigerator in an airtight container.
 Add the topping just before serving it.

-This cheesecake is lovely served just as it is with this wonderful topping, but if you want to jazz it up even more, you can add some whipped cream and dark chocolate shavings.
-YUM!
-Small Batch Creamy Lemon Curd.
+This cheesecake is lovely served just as it is with this wonderful topping, but if you want to jazz it up even more, you can add some whipped cream and dark chocolate shavings or add a dollop of my Small Batch Lemon Curd.

 If you love cheesecake, check out these recipes!